-- All players play all positions forward (LW-C-RW)/defence (LD-RD). - All players get a chance to start the game and play in end-ofgame situations.
+- Recommend forwards play all three forward positions (LW-C-RW) and defence play both (LD and RD). - All players get a chance to start the game and play in end-of-game situations.

 Goaltender rotation:

 - Full-time goaltenders allowed. - Goaltenders rotate for equal amount of playing time throughout the regular season and playoffs. - Goaltenders alternate games or split games as close to 50/50 as possible. - Each goaltender plays the final game in an equal number of tournaments. - The rotation schedule should be done in consultation with the goaltender and parents - share games or alternate playing full games.